ibm-cloud-docs/cloud-databases/terra-tutorial.md

    The `us-east` region is provided as an example, not a requirement.
 Use the region that works best for your instance deployment.{: .note}

-1. Create a provider configuration file that is named `provider.tf`.
-Use this file to configure the {{site.data.keyword.cloud}} Provider plug-in with the {{site.data.keyword.cloud}} API key from your `terraform.tfvars file`.
+1. In the same project directory, create a provider configuration file that is named `provider.tf`.
+Use this file to configure the {{site.data.keyword.cloud}} Provider plug-in with the {{site.data.keyword.cloud}} API key from your `terraform.tfvars` file.
 The plug-in uses this key to access {{site.data.keyword.cloud}} and to work with your {{site.data.keyword.cloud}} service.
-To access a variable value from the `terraform.tfvars file`, you must first declare the variable in the `provider.tf file` and then reference the variable by using the `var.<variable_name>` syntax.
+To access a variable value from the `terraform.tfvars` file, you must first declare the variable in the `provider.tf` file and then reference the variable by using the `var.<variable_name>` syntax.

 Example of `provider.tf` file